FreeTubeApp/FreeTube-Docs/development/nightly-builds.md

 Towards the bottom of the page, you will see a section labeled `Artifacts`.
 Here you can download the build for your operating system of choice.
 Click on a build to start your download.

 **NOTE:** If you are unable to click on a build and download it, it's because you are required to sign in to GitHub in order to access these download links.
-Unfortunately there is nothing I can do about to change this.
+Unfortunately there is nothing we can do about to change this.